Artographer: a Curatorial Interface for Art Space Exploration: Curatorial Values for Media Interface Design

-\subsubsection{Visibility}
+We used Artographer as a probe, inviting community members to help us investigate how system design can shape media reception and engagement experiences.
+Reflecting on our findings, we identify four \textit{curatorial} design values that surface across our participants engagements with artwork in this system: visibility, agency, friction, and serendipity.
+We present and apply these values as a critical lens on the design of interfaces that select and present creative work, towards challenging dominant media platform design paradigms.

+\subsection{Visibility}

 \begin{quote} ``Maybe I’ll zoom out to see what else is available to me [...]
 It's really cool for just exploration, just seeing all the different artworks that are out there.''
-(P18) \end{quote} A spatial map interface provides unique affordances for participants to view what is available.
-Participants appreciated the ability to zoom out and get a bird’s-eye view of the space of options, and let their eyes guide them into the next area for exploration.
-Visibility allows users to utilize visual-spatial memory to navigate to and from areas of interest (Sec. \ref{sec:revisiting}) and to make choices informed by the map's visible, global structure (e.g., choosing to explore its edges as in Sec. \ref{sec:outliers}.)
+(P18) \end{quote} A spatial map interface provides unique affordances for participants to view what is \textit{available}.
+Visibility allowed users to navigate to and from areas of interest, and make choices informed by the map's higher-level structure (e.g., choosing to explore its edges) and to \textit{interrogate} its structures.

-Visibility is not so valued in AI-curated recommendation feeds, where the space of options, and the underlying structures that relate them, are obscured within ``black box'' systems.
-A recommendation is, implicitly, a ``nearest neighbor'' of some other option(s) the user expressed interest in, but users are not able to interrogate if they disagree with the underlying assumptions that construct this space of recommendations.
-However, depending on user's needs, visibility can threaten interpretability --- certainly, if a user knows exactly what they wish to see next, it could be most helpful to take them straight there without distraction (as a Query-Based Search interface would); and indeed this difference characterizes participants' preference for the Baseline system to complete their time-constrained targeted collection task.
-On the other hand, what to obscure directly shapes users’ understanding of the available options and, consequently, how they can act and explore.

-\subsubsection{Agency}
+Systems that make creative activities more visible and traceable hold \textit{methodological} value for creativity research.
+Prior work has proposed the use of \textit{expressive range analysis} and other creative activity tracing (CAT) techniques to visualize and evaluate how a tool supports access and exploration of a possibility space~\cite{smith_analyzing_2010, kreminski_evaluating_2022, hammad_tracing_2026}.
+Visible and tangible evaluation instruments can give researchers \textit{and participants} real-time insights into participants creative behavior~\cite{isbister_sensual_2006, hammad_towards_2025}.
+Developing systems as substrates for participatory creative experimentation can help researchers capture insights that go beyond quantification-based evaluation instruments (e.g,. the CSI~\cite{cherry_quantifying_2014}), towards richer, more comprehensive understanding of creative activity.

+\subsection{Agency}

+Prior work has identified how dominant social platforms can deteriorate users' sense of \textit{agency} in media interactions~\cite{lukoff_how_2021, baughan_i_2022, baumer_departing_2018}.
+Scrolling content feeds curated by `black box'' AI recommendation systems effectively \textit{obscure} both the space of media available on the platform, and the underlying structures relating them.
+A recommendation is, implicitly, a ``nearest neighbor'' of some other option(s) the user expressed interest in.
+However, users are rarely given insight into the underlying assumptions constructing this space of recommendations, let alone the opportunity to act on them.
+Recommendation systems also tend to funnel users towards ``rabbitholes'' or narrow areas of interest.